-2. Background on dynamical systems, pure point spectrum and the upper mean In this section, we review the necessary concepts from dynamical systems and introduce the upper mean \overline{M} , which is crucial for our subsequent considerations.
+1. Background on dynamical systems, pure point spectrum and the upper mean

+In this section we review the necessary concepts from dynamical systems and introduce the upper mean \overline{M} , which is crucial for our subsequent considerations.

-Throughout the paper, we denote the set of continuous complex-valued functions on the topological space Y by C(Y).
+Throughout the paper, we denote the set of continuous complex valued functions on the topological space Y by C(Y).

-We consider a compact metric space X equipped with a continuous action of a locally compact, σ -compact, abelian group G. We then call (X, G) a dynamical system (over the space X).
-Often, we will also be given a probability measure m on X, which is invariant under the action of G. We then call (X, G, m) a dynamical system as well.
-We write tx instead of $\alpha_t(x)$ for $t \in G$ and $x \in X$.
+We consider a compact metric space X equipped with a continuous action of a locally compact, σ -compact, abelian group G. We then call (X,G) a dynamical system (over the space X).
+Often we will also be given a probability measure m on X, which is invariant under the action of G. We then call (X,G,m) a dynamical system as well.
+We will write tx instead of $\alpha_t(x)$ for $t \in G$ and $x \in X$.
 The composition on G itself is written additively and the neutral element of G is denoted as e.
-We fix a Haar measure on G, which is unique up to multiplication by a positive constant.
-The Haar measure of a measurable subset $A \subset G$ is denoted by |A| and the integral of an integrable function f on G by $\int f(t) dt$.
+We fix a Haar measure on G. The Haar measure of a measurable subset $A \subset G$ is denoted by |A| and the integral of an integrable function f on G by $\int f(t) dt$.

-$$\alpha: G \times X \longrightarrow X, \quad (t, x) \mapsto \alpha_t(x),$$
+$$\alpha: G \times X \longrightarrow X, \qquad (t, x) \mapsto \alpha_t(x),$$

-Whenever a dynamical system (X, G) is given, we furthermore make use of:
+Whenever a dynamical system (X,G) is given we will furthermore make use of for all $t \in G$.

-- a metric d on X which generates the topology; - a Følner sequence (B_n) in G, that is, each B_n is an open relatively compact subset of G and for all $t \in G$.
+- ullet a metric d on X which generates the topology, - a Følner sequence (B_n) in G, i.e. each B_n is an open relatively compact subset of G and

-Note that a Følner sequence exists in a locally compact abelian group G if an only if G is σ -compact [39, Proposition B6].
-For this reason, we always assume that G is σ -compact.
+Note that a FØlner sequence exists in a locally compact abelian group G if an only if G is σ -compact [34, Prop.
+B6].
+For this reason, we will always assume that G is σ -compact.